Leaderboard

 11 points

-The topic of blowing and drifting snow came up today.
+17. The topic of blowing and drifting snow came up today.
 In early February 2013 my father-in-law had a catastrophic stroke.
 We thought he would die (he survived) at the time, so we made an emergency drive out to Regina, Saskatchewan.
 The Canadian Prairies have a lot of sun in the winter.
 It also happened to be a winter with near-record snowfall.
 Normally, there would be 8-12” on the ground.
 On the drive home, it got blustery creating blowing snow.
 One morning there was hoar frost.
-It was about -15F that morning and calm.10 points
+It was about -15F that morning and calm.

 10 points